alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 > 7.8

 **Note:** my TypeScript seems to be stricter than the video version.
-In my case I had to add type assiggnment to the function parameters.
+In my case I had to add type assignment to the function parameters.
 If I don't do this I get an error because the type is ``any``.

-**Note:** TypeScript's type system only helps you during development (befor you compile).
+**Note:** TypeScript's type system only helps you during development (before you compile).
 It does not change your runtime code.

 ## TypeScript types versus JavaScript types